gjmcn/data-cube/docs/contents/other.md

 Test if the calling array is 'the same as' `b`, i.e. has the same shape, keys, labels and entries (`===`).

 A cube *can* be the same as a standard array.
 Specifically, a vector with no keys or labels is the same as a standard array with matching length and entries.
-Note that `compare` (like almost all cube methods) converts the calling array to a cube.
+(Note that `compare`  converts the calling array to a cube as normal.)

 If `assert` is truthy, `compare` returns the calling array if it is the same as `b` and throws an error if it is not the same (the error message indicates the difference).